coq-community/tarjan/README.md

-This development contains formalizations and correctness proofs using Coq and the Mathematical Components library of algorithms originally due to Kosaraju and Tarjan for finding strongly connected components in finite graphs.
+This development contains formalizations and correctness proofs, using Coq and the Mathematical Components library, of algorithms originally due to Kosaraju and Tarjan for finding strongly connected components in finite graphs.
 It also contains a verified implementation of topological sorting with extended guarantees for acyclic graphs.